-To learn about the candidates in the Ward 2 by-election, we were so excited to have Carol Furlong, Matt Howse, Lorne Loder, Gregory Noseworthy, Ophelia Ravencroft, Shawn Skinner, and Greg Smith join us to answer residents’ questions about the issues that matter most to them, including financing, accessibility, and public engagement.
+In the lead-up to the Ward 2 by-election, we were so excited to have candidates Carol Furlong, Matt Howse, Lorne Loder, Gregory Noseworthy, Ophelia Ravencroft, Shawn Skinner, and Greg Smith join us to answer residents’ questions about the issues that matter most to them, including financing, accessibility, and public engagement.
 Watch the full video here.

 May 6 – June 9, 2020

 Jane’s Walks is a series of free, citizen-led neighbourhood tours that help people discover unseen, under-celebrated, and unique stories about their community.
-Due to COVID-19 and our attempt to flatten the curve through social distancing, Happy City St. John’s hosted the 2020 walks online this year.
-All 2020 Jane’s Walks for Newfoundland and Labrador can be enjoyed from home by visiting our website at www.happycity.ca or our Facebook Event and are offered in video, audio, interactive webinar, and visual formats.
+Due to COVID-19 and our attempt to flatten the curve through social distancing, Happy City St. John’s hosted its 2020 walks online.
+All 2020 Jane’s Walks for Newfoundland and Labrador can be enjoyed here and are offered in video, audio, interactive webinar, and visual formats.